Energy-Dependent Shifts of Medium-Scale Anisotropies in Very-High-Energy Cosmic Rays Observed by LHAASO-KM2A

-The energy-dependent shifts observed in Regions B and $\mathrm{\widetilde{D}}$ provide important constraints on the structure of local magnetic fields.
-However, only specific field configurations can account for such shifts, thereby excluding others.
-In the supplementary materials, we conduct numerical simulations where we propagate individual cosmic rays in 3D synthetic turbulence and calculate their anisotropy at the location of an observer.
-We present a simulated configuration where two medium-scale anisotropies exhibit similar shifts.
-A detailed investigation into the properties of the turbulent magnetic fields responsible for this energy-dependent displacement will be necessary in future work.

 Regarding energy-independent structures, \cite{GiacintiKirk17} suggests that these may form in local interstellar turbulence if they are aligned with the local magnetic field direction and, consequently, with the large-scale anisotropy.
 Certain pitch-angle diffusion coefficients might create such structures, potentially constraining this critical yet poorly understood parameter.
 Region A, located near the direction of the dipole, might be a candidate for this type of formation.
-Future full-sky analyses of anisotropy, especially with Region A connecting the two hemispheres, could provide further insights.
+Previous full-sky anisotropy analyses, such as those conducted in \cite{IceCubeHAWC_2019, IceCubeHAWC_2025}, have established critical benchmarks for characterizing large-scale structures.
+Future analyses incorporating Region A, which bridges the Northern and Southern Hemispheres, will be instrumental in achieving a more integrated global mapping of cosmic-ray distributions.

 Existing models primarily address Regions A and B. As these regions align with the direction of the helio-tail, it has been hypothesized that they may be influenced by the heliosphere.
 Related models consider particle acceleration through magnetic reconnection in the helio-tail and particle propagation in specific structures of the heliospheric electric and magnetic fields.
 However, these models do not account for Region $\mathrm{\widetilde{D}}$.
 It remains unclear whether other theoretical models—such as loss-cone leakage from a local source region via a magnetic trap \cite{MagneticMirror2008}, strong anisotropic Alfvén wave spectra induced by interstellar turbulence \cite{PreferrDirection2010}, or magnetic lens effects \cite{MagneticLens2015}—can account for the observed movement of Region $\mathrm{\widetilde{D}}$.
 Although these models incorporate energy-dependent scattering between cosmic rays and magnetic fields, further theoretical investigation is required to determine their consistency with our findings.